skeswa/conveyr/README.md

 ## Usage
 ### Creating Actions
 Actions are created with the `Action.create()` function.
 The `create()` function takes Action Id string as its only argument.
 The Action Id represents the Action, and, appropriately, it should be unique.
 The `create()` function returns an **Action**.
 The `service()` function of an Action specifies the Service that will be called when the Action is invoked.
-The `payload()` function of an Action Trigger specifies the structure of the data that should be passed to the Action when it is invoked.
+The `payload()` function of an Action specifies the structure of the data that should be passed to the Action when it is invoked.
 ```javascript
 import {Action} from 'conveyr';
 import {SomeService} from './my-services';